openvinotoolkit/model_server/demos/continuous_batching/README.md

 ### Streaming:

-The endpoints `chat/completions` are compatible with OpenAI client so it can be easily used to generated code also in streaming mode:
+The endpoints `chat/completions` are compatible with OpenAI client so it can be easily used to generate code also in streaming mode:

 Install the client library:
 ```bash